practicalli/clojure-data-science/docs/index.md

 ## Resources

 * [Interactive Programming for Artificial Intelligence](https://aiprobook.com/){target=_blank} - learn artificial intelligence programming skills
 * [dragan.rocks - articles on data science with Clojure](https://dragan.rocks/){target=_blank}
 * [clojuredatascience.com](http://clojuredatascience.com/){target=_blank} - Henry Garner

-## Aspects to develop for the book

-* Aspects of data science and
-* Visualization of data
-* Integration with other data science tooling
-* Reference to useful mathematical techniques

-This guide will not teach you how to be a professional data scientist but should help you when working with experienced data scientists.

 ## Sponsor Practicalli